Pre-hiring assessments play a vital role when it comes to choosing the right candidate based on a variety of requirements. In order to effectively

-Value theory by Schwartz essentially focuses around understanding the extent to which an individual values ideas, things, objects or people around him.
+Value theory by Schwartz essentially focuses on understanding the extent to which an individual values ideas, things, objects, or people around him.
 The score obtained on this test help the recruiter boil down the candidate’s capability in making informed decisions even under pressure.

 4. Emotional Tone

 Emotional tone is calculated to determine the candidate’s empathy levels and goodwill.
 Empathy is a deal-breaker in customer-facing roles when the candidate will be required to make decisions for the customer.

 While conducting the interview process, it is important to check whether the candidate is affluent with his communication and displays the right language tones and/or body language.
 During voice interviews, the language tone, jargon,

 Behavioral assessments generally consist of a set of questions that test seemingly unrelated traits in the candidate, after which a comprehensive score is generated based on the responses.
 The Talview Behavioral Insights offering is the world's first assessment tool to utilize psycholinguistics backed by cutting-edge AI technology.
 As opposed to complicated assessments that are carried out in many confusing steps, Talview's Behavioral assessments are carried out in 4 simple steps:

 The recruiter is required to conduct the test, after which the responses of the candidate are recorded (audio/video)